Last updated on

 Step 2: Organize your list.
 You don’t want a messy, and disorganized list of dead links.
 You need to filter it, and make sure that you will only tap the relevant and quality websites.

-Step 3: Reach out to the webmasters.
+Step 3: Reach out to webmasters

 This is the most important part of this strategy.
 If you fail with this, all your efforts with prospecting, and organizing your list of dead links wouldn’t mean a thing.
+Be sure you have the webmasters correct email address by using an email finding tool.

 What you want to do is to send them a personalized email, telling them how much you love their content, and people will love it too, especially if it doesn’t have broken links.
-You can also email websites that you really love, and help them by mentioning that they have broken links, and that you have a resource that they can use as a replacement.
+You can also email websites that you really love, and help them by mentioning that they have broken links and that you have a resource that they can use as a replacement.

 Here’s a good example of a good template: